isc-projects/stork/changelog_unreleased/1340-do-not-reveal-agent-token.md

 [sec] slawek

-    The ping CLI command no longer reveals the agent token in response to providing its invalid value.
+    The server no longer reveals the correct agent token when the token specified in the ping call via REST API is invalid.
+Previously, this endpoint could be used to discover a valid agent token.
+However, the risk was minimal because it required hijacking the server token first.
     (Gitlab #1340)